210823-Enterprise/demos/week3/README.md

 What to expect on **Monday** ?
 - 10:00am Quiz: regarding Java SE API's Reflection, and Collections.
 - 1-on-1 "interviews" all day until QC.
-- QC at 3pm ET (60 min to solve 2 out of 3 coding challenges)
+- QC at 3pm ET (Code Audit: 60 min to solve 2 out of 3 coding challenges)